Zalak-P/Practice_Questions/DSA_Practice_Questions/3_Linked_List/Linked_List_Must_Do_Problems.md

         if head is None or head.next is None: return head

-        # Step 2: Recursively reverse the list starting from head.next.
         new_head = self.reverseList(head.next)

-        # Step 3: Make the next node point back to the current node.
         head.next.next = head

-        # Step 4: Remove the original forward link to avoid a cycle.
         head.next = None

-        # Step 5: Return the new head created by the recursive calls.
         return new_head
 ```